-- Coconut Oil or MCT Oil (others will work but seek those with high MCT content)
+– Coconut Oil or MCT Oil (others will work effectively to extract the cannabinoids, but MCT oil specifically can help your body absorb the compounds more quickly)

 – Soy Lecithin